lepri/django-interview/README.md

 Main feature
 ============
-The system has a view named 'get_popular_themes' which returns a list of themes with id and name, sorted by theis success in channel.For each theme, your score will be given by the sum of the score of all videos that contain that theme.
+The system has a view named `get_popular_themes` which returns a list of themes with id and name, sorted by theis success in channel.For each theme, your score will be given by the sum of the score of all videos that contain that theme.